-First, physically train as much as you can, the more physically active you are at lower elevation, the easier time you’re going to have adjusting to physical activity at higher elevation.
+First, physically train as much as you can, the more physically active you are at a lower elevation, the easier time you’re going to have to adjust to physical activity at a higher elevation.

 Second, hydrate, hydrate, hydrate.
 Then hydrate some more.
-The worst symptoms of altitude related illness start to kick in when you become dehydrated – which most Americans already are chronically dehydrated and you only become more dehydrated, more quickly at high, dry altitudes.
+The worst symptoms of altitude-related illness start to kick in when you become dehydrated.
+Most Americans already are chronically dehydrated and you only become more dehydrated, more quickly at high, dry altitudes.

 Lastly, be sure to check the trail conditions for the Manitou Incline ahead of time to make sure it is clear and open for use.
 It does close down sometimes for maintenance or special trail running events.
-You should see any pertinent alerts for the Incline here.
+You should see any pertinent reservation systems or alerts for the Incline here.

 Most of all – enjoy it!
-It will be amazing and beautiful and ridiculously hard, and you might feel like you’re gonna die, but when you make it to the top, you’ll have serious bragging rights and a sense of accomplishment like no other.
+It will be amazing and beautiful and ridiculously hard, and you might feel like you’re going to die, but when you make it to the top, you’ll have serious bragging rights and a sense of accomplishment like no other.